wujason1/HackathonProject/README.md

 2. Start the backend, by running HackathonProjectApplication.
 It can be found by going through src > main > java > HackathonProjectApplication
 3. In your terminal, navigate to the frontend folder of the project
 4. Run the command 'npm start'
+5. You may need to run 'npm install' before 'npm start' if it is giving errors

 ## Chosen Technologies
 ### React